Can there be many?

 While distributing product management responsibilities supports a linear, phase-and-gate-based process, it is not well suited for an agile environment characterised by rapid delivery and fast learning.
 Additionally, the handoffs between the different individuals can cause defects, delays, loss of information, and other waste; decision-making can be slow and may result in weak compromises; and if the product fails, a blaming game is likely to start.

-“There can only be one”The alternative is to put one person in charge of the product; the individual leads the product development and owns the product on behalf of the company.
+The alternative is to put one person in charge of the product; the individual leads the product development and owns the product on behalf of the company.
 This integrates strategic and tactical product management aspects.
 It unites authority and responsibility, and speeds up decision-making.
 Meeting the user needs, creating a desirable user experience, and designing a sustainable business model receives the attention and leadership it requires.
 It increases the likelihood of realising the vision by delivering an attractive, well-rounded product.

-“We are brothers”Just like Connor, the main character in the Highlander movies, needs friends and allies, so does the product owner.
+But just like Connor, the main character in the Highlander movies, needs friends and allies, so does the product owner.
 To mitigate the risk of a single product owner being overworked or making suboptimal decisions, the Highlander principle must be complemented by collaboration: Leveraging the ideas of users and customers by gathering feedback on working software; and using the knowledge and creativity of the development team by jointly grooming the product backlog.

-Immortals only?Working with a single product owner role can be particularly challenging on complex products or large projects.
-But you certainly don’t have to be an immortal or in the movie business to apply the role effectively.
-On complex products or large projects, you have two options: You can either employ a product owner hierarchy with a chief product owner in charge of the entire product and product owners responsible for features and components.
+Working with a single product owner role can be particularly challenging on complex products or large projects.
+But you certainly don’t have to be an immortal to apply the role effectively.
+On complex products or large projects, you have two options: You can either employ a product owner hierarchy with an overall product owner in charge of the entire product and feature and component owners responsible for features and components.